Pete Buttigieg's Success and Achievements in Timeline

 2014: Aspen Institute Rodel Fellow

-Buttigieg was selected as a 2014 Aspen Institute Rodel Fellow.
+In 2014, Buttigieg was an Aspen Institute Rodel Fellow.

 November 2015: Elected to Second Term as Mayor

-In November 2015, Pete Buttigieg was elected to his second term as mayor, securing over 80 percent of the vote against Republican Kelly Jones.
+In November 2015, Pete Buttigieg was elected to his second term as mayor of South Bend, receiving over 80 percent of the vote and defeating Republican Kelly Jones.

 2015: Recipient of the Fenn Award

-In November 2016 Barack Obama cited Pete Buttigieg as one of the Democratic Party's talents in a profile on the outgoing president conducted by The New Yorker.
+In a November 2016 profile on the outgoing president conducted by The New Yorker, Barack Obama cited Pete Buttigieg as one of the Democratic Party's talents.

 In June 2019, Queerty named Buttigieg one of its "Pride50" people to mark the 50th anniversary of the Stonewall riots.

-In October 2019, Buttigieg was awarded the "Golden Heart Award for Outstanding Leadership and Public Service" at the Golden Heart Awards, run by God's Love We Deliver.
+In October 2019, Buttigieg was awarded the "Golden Heart Award for Outstanding Leadership and Public Service" at the Golden Heart Awards.

-By 2019, South Bend had seen $374 million in private investment for mixed-use developments since Buttigieg had taken office.
+By 2019, South Bend had seen an estimated $374 million in private investment for mixed-use developments since Pete Buttigieg had taken office.

 In August 2020, Equality California gave Buttigieg and his husband Chasten their Equality Trailblazer Award.

-2020: South Bend Ranked as Best Small City
+2020: South Bend Ranked Among Best Small Cities

 In 2020, the website Best Cities ranked South Bend number 39 on its list of the 100 best small cities in the United States, citing Buttigieg's efforts to revitalize the Studebaker factory and Downtown South Bend.